Mary Nicolay: Career

 In 1890 she became the matron of Perth Colonial Hospital, and she worked there for a year.
 She then undertook private nursing, charging high fees, but not getting very rich.
 Her father wrote, and he founded the Western Australian Museum and he left her his money, when he died in 1897, and she had a small hospital in Perth.

 WA Nurses in 1900.
 Matron Mary Nicolay is at front in the centre.

 She went as a matron to the Boer War in March 1900 on board the Salamis.
 She asked each of the nurses to take an oath of obedience.
 This was not an official contingent, but a group paid for by fundraising.
 She soon returned.
 She left again in 1901 according to one source, but another sees her based in Perth until 1917.
 She was known for her rules, and she frequently mention her mentor Florence Nightingale to her charges.
 She returned in 1919 to the hospital to help with the flu pandemic.

 Legacy

 In the 1930s she was sketched in charcoal by Beatrice Darbyshire.
 The portrait is in the Art Gallery of NSW.
-She continued to read about the latest ideas each week and she published several reminiswnces which are said to be embellished.